paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 * TODO - what it is
 * TODO - simple-server.py

-## Configuring Tokens
-Some APIs (Copilot, OpenAI, Teamworks helpdesk) require tokens the first time the are run.
-Please consult the documentation to retrieve these.
-The script will ask you for these and store locally.
-This is a plain text json file, you may wish to review how has access to it.

 ## Configuration
 * The main confirmation file is  in `app/config/config.conf`
     * Please edit this or see the notes in the `app/config` folder to customize configuration.
     * This config file is shared for the ingest script, the Bot and the Application.
+* Some APIs (Copilot, OpenAI, Teamworks helpdesk) require tokens the first time the are run.
+Please consult the documentation to retrieve these.
+The script will ask you for these and store locally.
+This is a plain text json file(`token-storage-local.json`).
+While it is excluded from git, you may wish to review how has access to it.

 # Running the Application and Bot